March 18, 2025

 Good Companions for Nasturtiums

-• Carrots – Nasturtiums repel carrot flies
+• Carrots – Nasturtiums stop carrot flies

 Tips for Successful Companion Planting